Audi SQ5 Sportback vs Lexus GX

 The Verdict

-The Audi SQ5 Sportback takes 3 of 4 key spec categories and comes in at a lower price.
-The Audi SQ5 Sportback will save you roughly $684 a year in fuel.
+The Audi SQ5 Sportback takes 5 of 6 key spec categories and comes in at a lower price.
+The Audi SQ5 Sportback will save you roughly $1,340 a year in fuel.
+If boot space matters, the Audi SQ5 Sportback has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions